Prenatal Concierge Breastfeeding Support

 The best time to find the right support is before you need it.

-Supercalifragilistic Lactation Package
+The SUPER Supercalifragilistic Package

-• Before Baby Arrives One designated expert for all your breastfeeding questions during pregnancy and through labor & delivery — so you walk into that delivery room already prepared, not just hopeful.
+Before Baby Arrives One designated expert for all your breastfeeding questions during pregnancy and through labor & delivery — so you walk into that delivery room already prepared, not just hopeful.

 Latch & Positioning Hands-on training for a comfortable, pain-free latch from day one.
 We get it right together, so you feel confident doing it on your own.